-Trauma symptoms take many forms.
+The effects of truama can take many forms.
 If you are having trouble concentrating, sleeping, relating with others, or just getting through your days because of difficult memories or trauma symptoms, I can help.

 There are different types of trauma.
 People in the mental health field call them “Big T” and “little t.”
-Big T trauma are things like catastrophic events, abuse, and surviving or witnessing life-threatening situations.
-Little t trauma are things like really difficult breakups, unhealthy relationship patterns, bullying, infidelity, and even chronic stress.
+Big T traumas are things like catastrophic events, abuse, and surviving or witnessing life-threatening situations.
+Little t traumas are things like really difficult breakups, unhealthy relationship patterns, bullying, infidelity, and even chronic stress.
 Both types of trauma are real, and have real impacts on our lives, outlook, and functioning.

 I have had specialized training related to resolving trauma, and helping people regain feelings of peace and balance in their lives.
 I am an EMDRIA Certified EMDR Therapist, and have had additional training related to trauma-specific somatic and cognitive-behavioral interventions.